By Gustavoblalmiras • Last updated: March 2026

 Carry either:

-- a quality jump starter (best if you drive alone often)
+- a quality jump starter (best if you drive alone often), or

 Phone survival plan